In 1996,

 Search engines such as

 WebCrawler and Lycos were 2.
-Amazon, eBay, Internet Explorer are all 1
+Amazon, eBay, Internet Explorer

 year